 Note: Note that the partial logic functions should be fully typed, to help with inference.
 It might not be possible for the compiler to infer, which part of the input should be consumed.

 For example, if we have an endpoint:

 '''

 import sttp.tapir.

 val secureHelloWorld2: Endpoint[(String, String), Int, String, Any] = endpoint

 .in(header[String]("X-AUTH-TOKEN"))

 .errorOut(plainBody[Int])

 .get

 .in("hello2")

+.in(query[String]("salutation"))

+.out(stringBody)

 '''